Refinitiv/Real-Time-SDK/Cpp-C/Eta/README.md

 Run the application from the command line using the appropriate execution commands.
 Most applications have a help menu that can be viewed with a -? option.

+**NOTE** If you have built using the 'stub' libraries, the examples run but fail.

 ####Supported Platforms
 The makefiles and Windows project files provided facilitate building on a subset of platforms, generally overlapping with platforms supported or qualified by the product.